Verifiable Intent Credential Provider

 L2 — Mandate

 Signed scope of authority.
 Constraints on amount, merchant, category, recurrence.
-Immediate mode for human-in-the-loop; autonomous mode for delegated action.
+Immediate mode for human-in-the-loop; autonomous mode for delegated action within bounds.

 Verifiable Intent